methodgames/methodgames.github.io/_posts/2023-07-07-july-wipe-updates.markdown

   <img src="/assets/media_posts/2023-07-07-july-wipe-updates/tugboat.png"/>
 </p>

+*Last Updated: 7/11/23*

 ## **Gameplay Changes:**

 - **Tugboats!**
     - This new vehicle has two spawn points at each harbor and one at ferry terminal.
+    - Once a tugboat has been moved from each spawn point a new one will eventually spawn in its place.
     - They have an authorization feature which allows players to place certain deployables inside of the cabin.
         - Electrical items cannot be placed inside (*shocking*).
         - Deployables cannot be placed within range of a monument.
-    - Like other vehciles they use low grade fuel and have a light.
+    - Like other vehicles they use low grade fuel and have a light.
     - These boats have a radar system for detecting nearby submarines.
     - Beware that tugboats can get stuck in low water and cannot be pushed.
     - They will decay in 36 hours and have 3000 health (8 C4 / 16 Rockets / 7 Torpedos to destroy).
 Whenever you interact with the engine, the decay timer will reset.